 - Heat a frying pan or hot plate over medium heat.

-Add a small amount of salad oil and start by grilling the marinated chicken. - Once the chicken is cooked through, add the vegetables.
+First, lightly coat the pan with salad oil and start cooking the marinated chicken. - Once the chicken is cooked through, add the vegetables.

 Add tteokbokki halfway through cooking. - Once the ingredients are thoroughly cooked, it's ready to serve.